rikhuijzer/SIRUS.jl/paper/paper.md

 The SIRUS algorithm solves this problem by simplifying the complex model, and by then using the simplified model for predictions.
 This ensures that the same model is used for interpretation and prediction.
 However, the original SIRUS algorithm was implemented in about 10k lines of C++ and 2k lines of R[^2] code which makes it hard to inspect and extend due to the combination of two languages.
-Our implementation in about 2k lines of Julia code allows researchers to more easily verify the algorithm and investigate further improvements.
+Our implementation is written in Julia only and takes about 2k lines of code.
+This allows researchers to more easily verify the algorithm and investigate further improvements.
 Furthermore, the original algorithm was covered by the GPL-3 copyleft license meaning that copies are required to be made freely available.
 A more permissive license makes it easier to port the code to other languages or production systems.